Last Updated: 24 Oct 2017

 404 Page Not Found Remappings

 This section allows you to select the asset, which will be displayed for all Sites in the system when the user enters an incorrect URL.
-For example, say the URL of a Site is www.example.com and there is a page under that Site that has the URL www.example.com/contactus.
-If the user enters www.example.com/conactus they will see the 404 Page Not Found asset instead of a blank page.
+This is set as a global default and will be used for any sites that don't have a custom Page Not Found asset set on the Site asset.

-You can override which asset to use for the 404 page not found for each Site in the system.
+You can override which asset to use for the Page Not Found for each Site asset in the system.
 For more information on how to do this, refer to the Core Assets manual.

-This section lists all of the current remaps that exist in the system.
-The Remapped URLs section of the Details screen is shown in the figure below.
+This section lists all of the current remaps that exist in the system and lets you filter the list of displayed remaps.

 By default, Squiz Matrix automatically creates a remap when you change the web path of an asset or move an asset.
 You can also create a remap when you delete an asset or by using the fields available in Add New URL Remappings section of this screen.

-For each remap listed in the grey box, the following information is shown:
+For each remap listed in the Remaps table, the following information is shown:

-To download the list of remaps as a CSV file, click the Download File button - the file will be downloaded to your computer.
-Please note that the downloadable CSV file will reflect any remap filtering that has been configured.
-An example of the Remap Entries CSV file is shown in the figure below.
+To download the list of remaps as a CSV file, click the Download File button - the file will be downloaded as a .csv file to your computer.

 Add New URL Remappings